ELizXiong/14848HW4/README.md

 ## mapper.py and reducer.py codes can be found in codes folder

-## screenshots of bucket creation, moving files to HDFS and running mapper and reducer on GCP can be found in screenshots folder
+## screenshots of major steps performed on GCP can be found in screenshots folder
 ### created bucket:

 ![bucket](https://github.com/ELizXiong/14848HW4/blob/main/screenshots/dataproc_bucket.png)